Imperial (automobile): Cartier Crystals

-All 1981 to 1983 model year Imperials had Cartier crystals strategically placed on the exterior opera lights and steering wheel, and each crystal displayed 'Cartier.'
+All 1981 through 1983 model year Imperials had Cartier crystals placed on the exterior opera lights and steering wheel, and each crystal displayed 'Cartier.'
 In addition, each Imperial came with a Cartier crystal key in the Mark Cross Gift Set.

 Mark Cross Interior & Gift Set

-All 1981 to 1983 model year Imperials had the interior designed by Mark Cross, maker of fine leather goods.
+All 1981 through 1983 model year Imperials had the interior designed by Mark Cross, an American luxury leather goods brand.
 The seating came in either Kimberly cloth or Leather.
 Upon purchasing a new Imperial, Chrysler shipped the new owner a Mark Cross Gift Set consisting of an umbrella, leather portfolio, leather key fob, uncut Cartier key, and a 'Sounds of Stereo' music cassette.
 These were exclusive Mark Cross items not available for sale in a Mark Cross showroom.

 NASCAR

-A few race teams built NASCAR spec racecars with Imperial sheetmetal and raced them on the NASCAR circuit from 1981 through the 1985 season, though mostly only on the superspeedways.
+A few race teams built NASCAR spec racecars with Imperial sheetmetal and raced them on the NASCAR Winston Cup Series circuit from 1981 through the 1985 season, though mostly only on the superspeedways.
 They were driven by Buddy Arrington, Rick Baldwin, Cecil Gordon, Phil Goode, and Maurice Randall.
 The cars did not distinguish themselves to any great degree, however a Buddy Arrington owned and driven Imperial finished in sixth place in the summer 1982 race at Michigan International Speedway in Brooklyn.
 The Imperial-based cars were used in competition as it was determined to be far more aerodynamic (and capable of higher speeds) than the Dodge Mirada at the time.
-The car had a drag coefficient of 0.41, which was better than contemporary Corvette (0.45), and performed well on the big high speed tracks, with Morgan Shepherd (driving Buddy Arrington's Imperial) qualifying for the 1985 Daytona 500 at a speed of 197 mph, despite the lack of suitable high-performance race engines.
+The car had a drag coefficient of 0.41, which was better than the contemporary Corvette (0.45), and performed well on the big high speed tracks, with Morgan Shepherd (driving Buddy Arrington's Imperial) qualifying for the 1985 Daytona 500 at a speed of 197 mph, despite the lack of suitable high-performance race engines.
 One of Arrington's Imperials is in the Talladega, Alabama NASCAR museum.